we-ready/notebook/English/junior.6.md

 Dad: It is hard, but when you've learned it, you'll find it a bridge to so much knowledge.
 And you'll find you can enjoy so many more books, if you know English.
 Ping: Well, I'll try harder.

-## GRAMMAR

-The Passive Voice

-The Active Voice & The Passive Voice

-Many people speak English.
-English is spokenby many people.

-Letters are collected from this post-box at 7:30 every morning.
-Colour TVs are sold in that shop.

-This kind of bike is not made in our factory.
-Football is played in most middle schools.

-We often use a recorder in our English class.
-A recorder is often used (by us) in our English class.

 # LESSON 2